The Image of Bruce Lee

-The Image of Bruce Lee was originally released in Hong Kong as 猛男大賊脂虎 Meng nan da zei yan zhi hu (International English title: Storming Attacks), although the Bruceploitation title was added for its American release.
+The Image of Bruce Lee is a 1978 action film.
+It was originally released in Hong Kong as 猛男大賊脂虎 Meng nan da zei yan zhi hu (International English title: Storming Attacks), although the Bruceploitation title was added for its American release.

-It is a contemporary (1970s) action film about Bruce Li as a special agent who teams with a Hong Kong police officer to crack a smuggling ring (among the smugglers: Bolo Yeung).
+It stars Bruce Li as a special agent who teams with a Hong Kong police officer to crack a smuggling ring (among the smugglers: Bolo Yeung).
 Apart from the title, the only thing this film has to do with Bruce Lee is when someone tells the Bruce Li character that he resembles Lee.

 Reaction

-On the website Bruceploitation, 'Keith' more or less sums up the appeal of the film by writing:"Oh yeah kung fu carnage and gratuitous full frontal nudity, with a formula that like that you can't go wrong!
-I liked this movie it was cool.
-Every five minutes somebody was getting in a fight except one time, but that was a part with the nudity, so that makes up for it.
-Watch this movie if you can cuz it's good."

 In the fanzine Exit the Dragon, Enter the Tiger, Carl Jones writes:"Image of Bruce Lee has been likened to an episode of The Sweeney with martial arts thrown in.
 It certainly has the look of a gritty 70's cop show...The fights are good and realistic and Li gets to show some handy moves with a Bokken (wooden Japanese sword) during one particular scrap with the boss's goons."